megnergit/physical-shooting-game-nano-a2/README.md

 - Arduino Nano
 - USB mini-B (to write code on Arduino Nano)
-- photoresistor (LDR: Light Dependent Resistor)
+- photoresistor (=LDR: Light Dependent Resistor)
 - LED
 - active speaker
-- Resistor (220 Ω. For LED)
+- Resistor (220 Ω for LED)
-p- Resistor (10 kΩ.
-For photoresistor)
+- Resistor (10 kΩ for photoresistor)
 - wires and pins
-- Aluminum tape (to make a physical target)
+- Aluminum tape (for a physical target)

 For a pistol
 - red laser